-Why you may wonder – could that be a good idea?
+Why you may certainly be wondering – is this such a great idea?

-On a recent bike ride with a friend (who is on a paleo diet) we began talking about the health benefits associated with consuming an avocado a day.
+On a recent bike ride with a friend (a paleo eater), we had a lengthy discussion about the health benefits found in consuming an avocado a day.

-I am personally very fond of avocados, which make my weekly shopping list.
-After our ride and ensuing conversation I began researching the health benefits of avocados.
-Which by no surprise – led me to eating an avocado, EVERY DAY.
+Personally fond of avocados myself, and living in the desert southwest, they – not surprisingly – top my weekly shopping list.
+After our ride and ensuing conversation I did some further research about the health benefits of avocados which has indeed – led me to eating an avocado, EVERY DAY.

 Why is an avocado nutritious?